The 11 Best Fine Art Photographers in Melbourne

 As if his “traditional” landscape photographs aren’t spectacular enough, check out some of Mark Gray’s work that likely other Melbourne fine art photographers cannot duplicate: aerial landscapes.
 As its label implies, he shoots these from an airplane, giving us all a mind-blowing view of the land in a way we’ve likely never seen before, and just as likely will never see again.

 These amazingly detailed and often surprisingly hyper-colorful images will no doubt be called abstracts by the uninformed, but no, ladies and gentlemen, these are honest-to-goodness real, from up there.
 Absolutely brilliant work!

+We’re glad you took this journey with us and helped celebrate the top Melbourne fine art photographers.
 This all begs the question, why is all this incredible photographic talent in Melbourne?
 If you’re looking for a better answer than, “Maybe it’s the water,” that’s something we can’t help you with.
 The fact is, they’re there, and even better, we know they are, and their wonderful work is available to us all!

 Remember, if you’re a photographer or anyone looking for flexible and creative spaces to book by the hour in Melbourne, be sure to check out Peerspace.
 You just never know what type of hidden gem space you may uncover, or what it will contribute to your work.

 Find unique production venues in Melbourne on Peerspace

 Book thousands of unique spaces directly from local hosts.Explore Spaces